-The load allocation for segment 104611 is calculated using the water quality criteria and the average annual flow.
-The load allocation is assumed to represent nonpoint sources as described in Section 3.2.
-In calculating the LA component, the total TMDL for the water body is reduced by a 10% MOS and the WLA component.
-For this TMDL, the load is based on the average daily capacity and the average annual flow of 42.82 cfs.
-The resulting LA is estimated to be 2.24E+11 counts per day.
+The load allocation for segment MS417HE is calculated using the water quality criteria and the average seasonal flow.
+The load allocation is assumed to represent nonpoint sources as described in section 3.2.
+In calculating the LA component, the total TMDL for the water body is reduced by a 10% MOS.
+For this TMDL, the summer load is based on the average daily capacity and the average summer flow of 52.5 cfs.
+The resulting summer LA is estimated to be 2.66E+11 counts per day.
+The resulting winter LA is estimated to be 6.50E+11 counts per day using the average winter flow.